MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-azure-sign-in-logs-for-surface-hub.md

 [ ![Image alt text.](images/azure-sign-in-logs-3.png) ](images/azure-sign-in-logs-3.png#lightbox)

 ## Additional sign-in details ##
-After selecting the sign-in attempt the activity details pane will show the reason for the failure or interrupt.
-In this example, the failure is caused by multi-factor authentication (MFA), which the Surface Hub device account does not support.
+After selecting the sign-in attempt the activity details pane shows the reason for the failure or interrupt.
+In this example, the failure is caused by multi-factor authentication (MFA), which the Surface Hub device account doesn't support.

 [ ![Image alt text.](images/azure-sign-in-logs-4.png) ](images/azure-sign-in-logs-4.png#lightbox)